USB Rig Interface

 The following schematic diagram shows the use of the USB Audio Interface and the USB Serial Interface described below.

-- If the rig supports VOX operation, via the selected audio port (VOX is often not provided on auxilliary ports), only the USB Audio Interface is required as the tones when present will automatically key the radio.
+- If the rig supports VOX operation, via the selected audio port (VOX is often not provided on auxilliary ports), only the USB Audio Interface is required as the tones, when present, will automatically key the radio.

 - For direct microphone and speaker connection to the USB Audio Interface, an additional in-line, audio attenuator may be necessary.
 This is often just a suitable series resistor, as impedance transformation is not critical.

-- If the rig does not support VOX operation, or remote control of frequency and mode is needed, the USB Serial Interface is required.
+- If the rig does not support VOX operation, and/or remote control of frequency and mode is needed, the USB Serial Interface is required.
 In this case configure the software for the serial port used by the USB Serial Interface.